 Despite all your arguments on male source-ship (vs. 3) and women being made for the man, and the glory of man (vs. 7-9) women and men need one another and both have God as a source.

 13 Judge for yourselves: Is it proper for a woman to pray to God with her head uncovered?
 14 Does not the very nature of things teach you that if a man has long hair, it is a disgrace to him, 15 but that if a woman has long hair, it is her glory?
 For long hair is given to her as a covering.

-Everyone can judge for himself (not for anyone else in the congregation) about (female) head wear/ hair styles.
-The nature of things (the culture they are in) give a clear message of how men should wear their hair.
-The culture and logic also say long hair is already a covering, women need not worry about further head wear.
+Everyone can judge for himself (not for anyone else in the congregation) about (female) headwear/ hairstyles.
+The nature of things (the culture they are in) gives a clear message of how men should wear their hair.
+The culture and logic also say long hair is already a covering, women need not worry about further headwear.

-(Shorn and shaven heads was done to shame women and Paul did not need to tell women anything about choosing short hair – no woman would, in that culture.
+(Women’s hair, in that world, was shorn and shaven to shame them, and Paul did not need to tell women anything about choosing short hair – no woman would, in that culture.
 But, of course, women who were shamed by the culture could “judge for themselves” that they want to cover up their heads before a merciful Christ who do not judge them by past sin.)

 16 If anyone wants to be contentious about this, we have no such practice—nor do the churches of God.
 (Some translations say “no other practice”)

-There is no practice in the churches regarding head coverings, and Paul do not want to establish one.
-Or there is no practice other than letting women decide for themselves, and Paul do not want to establish one.
-So people should not argue about women’s chosen head wear or hair style.
+There is no practice in the churches regarding head coverings, and Paul does not want to establish one.
+Or there is no practice other than letting women decide for themselves, and Paul does not want to establish one.
+So people should not argue about women’s chosen headwear or hairstyle.